tranvuongquocdat/edgetpu_tflite_inference/README.md

-# PyCoral Installation and Setup Guide
+# PyCoral Installation and Setup Guide for Edge TPU Inference

 This guide provides step-by-step instructions to set up PyCoral for working with Edge TPU devices.
-It also covers the installation of required dependencies and managing swap memory for efficient usage on resource-limited devices.
+It covers installation of required dependencies, model training, and inference on Edge TPU devices.

 ## Prerequisites